 Reference ranges are periodically re-evaluated and can be found on the paper and electronic report alongside each result.
-If a reference range has been recently altered a comment will be placed below the test for a period of six months to indicate this.
+If a reference range or test comment has been recently altered/added a comment will be placed below the test for a period of six months to indicate this and then removed.